Please ensure Javascript is enabled for purposes of website accessibility

 Prayer Chain

 Parishioners sign up to pray for special intentions on a prayer chain.
-Special intentions are sent via email and praying is done in one’s own home.
+These intentions are then sent via email, and praying is done privately in one’s own home.
+There are no other obligations or meetings to attend.
+Specific prayers and suggestions for spiritual reading are also often sent to chain members.

 Contact: Regina Fagan at prayer.chain.sacramento@gmail.com